Analyzing FGI Industries (NASDAQ:FGI) and Masco (NYSE:MAS)

 |3.00

-Masco currently has a consensus price target of $74.30, indicating a potential upside of 37.31%.
-FGI Industries has a consensus price target of $7.75, indicating a potential upside of 154.10%.
-Given FGI Industries’ stronger consensus rating and higher possible upside, analysts clearly believe FGI Industries is more favorable than Masco.
+Masco presently has a consensus price target of $74.30, suggesting a potential upside of 33.51%.
+FGI Industries has a consensus price target of $7.75, suggesting a potential upside of 157.48%.
+Given FGI Industries’ stronger consensus rating and higher probable upside, analysts plainly believe FGI Industries is more favorable than Masco.

 Profitability